makrai/notes/rust2012-tokenizer-monoling.md

 * We compare multilingual BERT with its monolingual counterparts in a spectrum of typologically diverse languages and across a variety of downstream tasks
-  * isolating and analyzing crucial factors contributing to performance e.g. tokenizers and pretraining data, we conduct unbiased and fair compariso
+  * isolating and analyzing crucial factors contributing to performance eg tokenizers and pretraining data, we conduct unbiased and fair compariso

 ## 3.1 Language and Task Selection